MARI’s Commitment to Diversity, Respect, Privacy, and Clients

 Complaint forms are available at: http://www.hhs.gov/ocr/office/file/index.html.

 Download, Print or View the Policy

-The MARI anti-discrimination policy is available for viewing, download or printing: The MARI anti-discrimination policy with 18 languages (PDF)
+The MARI anti-discrimination policy is available for viewing, download or printing: MARI Anti-Discrimination Notice (18 Languages)

 We are strongly committed to taking all necessary steps at the Mary A. Rackham Institute to promote and maintain a “safe and therapeutic environment.”
 Our leadership team and staff have a shared vision that emphasizes the importance of: